PcLover2/cbr2cbz/README.md

 ## ROAD MAP

+I am currently trying to add the support for a log file and statistics.
+Having a few issues, so my most recent and non-working commit is in the unstable folder.

 I will eventually add support for more formats and in different directions.
 Right now, I had 10 000 + files, and some were cbr and some were cbz, but my device has issues with cbr, probably because RAR is a closed patent.
 So I wanted to convert all my cbr files to cbz, for my own needs.

 ## Contact the developer.